Committee on Foreign Investment in the United States: History

+Reception

 Press reports have repeatedly criticized CFIUS for its secrecy, referring to the Committee's investigations as a "black box."
-Advocates for its current level of confidentiality argue that there are few alternatives, as CFIUS's work is based on classified national security information, which cannot be disclosed to the public.
+Advocates for its current level of confidentiality argue that there are few alternatives, as CFIUS' work is based on classified national security information, which cannot be disclosed to the public.

-In February 2006, Richard Perle gave his opinion on CFIUS when he related to CBS News his experience with the panel during the Reagan administration: "The committee almost never met, and when it deliberated it was usually at a fairly low bureaucratic level."
-He also added, "I think it's a bit of a joke if we were serious about scrutinizing foreign ownership and foreign control, particularly since 9/11."
+In February 2006, prior to the implementation of two major regulatory expansions (FINSA, 2007; FIRRMA, 2018), Richard Perle—a neoconservative in the Bush Administration's Department of Defense that falsely alleged an Iraqi WMD program—gave his opinion on CFIUS when he related to CBS News his experience with the panel during the Reagan administration: "The committee almost never met, and when it deliberated it was usually at a fairly low bureaucratic level."
+However, expansions in power and heightened public interest in foreign direct investment since 2006 have reportedly required significantly elevated input from senior U.S. government officials across CFIUS agencies, reaching the highest tiers of government.
+Jon D. Michaels argues that CFIUS’s interagency governance structure helps to offset some of the accountability deficits regularly associated with a lack of transparency and the unavailability of judicial review.
+He explains that the “institutional diversity embodied by the Committee assures that proposed foreign investments are assessed from a variety of perspectives.
+Treasure, Commerce, State, Justice, Energy, and Defense will all represent their institutional concerns.
+In the process of coming to terms with each other’s positions, they are more likely to achieve balance in promoting the United States’s core interests.”

 Others emphasize the crucial role that foreign direct investment plays in the U.S. economy, and the discouraging effect that heightened scrutiny may cause.
 Foreign investors in the United States, much like U.S. investors elsewhere, bring expertise and infusions of capital into often-struggling sectors of the U.S. economy.
 In a February 2006 interview with the New York Times, another former Reagan administration official, Clyde V. Prestowitz Jr., noted that the United States "need[s] a net inflow of capital of $3 billion a day to keep the economy afloat. ...
 Yet all of the body language here is 'go away.'"